randyrossi/bmc64/README.md

     cycles_per_second=985257

     This mode will match the timing of the original machine (for the purists) but may not be compatible with all monitors:

+   For NTSC, this mode will match the real timing very closely.
+But again, since it's not a standard resolution, it may not work on all monitors.

 Q: Audio is not coming out of HDMI/Analog jack when I expect it to.
 Why?